tamhinsf/ucwa-sfbo-console/README.md

 * Sign in to your Office 365 environment as an administrator at [https://portal.office.com/admin/default.aspx](https://portal.office.com/admin/default.aspx)
 * Find a user whose account you'd like to use with this example
   * Ensure the user's "Product licenses" gives them access to SfBO.
-  * Disable any multi-factor authentication for this account
+  * Disable any multi-factor authentication for this account if you're using direct username and password authentication.
   * If you're resetting a user's password, make sure you un-select "Make this user change their password ..."
   * If you're creating a new user or assigning a license to an existing user, you'll need to wait an hour before they can sign in to SfBO (and thus, this example).